kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2022-08-22-alma-primo-outage.md

 ## Enter below issue description and subsequent updates if any
 ---
+Ex Libris has reported that their engineers have resolved the disruption with our Alma and Primo VE (Search It) environments.
+If you are still not able to access Alma or Search It, please refresh your browser.
+If you still cannot access Alma or Search It after refreshing your browser, please submit a [Ticket](https://it.lib.k-state.edu/support.php)

 Ex Libris Alma Production and Primo VE (Search It) Production are currently encountering an outage.
 Ex Libris is aware of the issue and are currently investigating the service disruption.